Compliance Best Practices: 5 Steps to Demonstrating Incident Response Readiness

 Step 1: Establish a Proactive Incident Response Plan

 An incident response plan is necessary to rapidly recover from a range of possible incidents, from natural disasters to cyber-attacks.
+Establishing a computer incident response team as part of the preparation phase for incident management is crucial for creating an effective incident response plan and coordinating communication and procedures during a security incident.

 These plans provide clear processes and protocols for how to contain, eradicate, and recover from incidents that disrupt normal operations or otherwise present a threat to the business.
 Key components of an effective incident response plan include: